Product

 • Origin: England

-• Temperament: Stubborn, Bold, Energetic, Intelligent, Lively, Fearless, Keen, Alert, Active, Athletic, Vocal
+• Temperament: Bold, Energetic, Intelligent, Lively, Fearless, Keen, Alert, Active, Athletic, Vocal

 • Colors: White, Piebald, Black & White, White & Tan

-The Jack Russell is frequently confused with the Parson Russell Terrier (see the American Kennel Club) and the Russell Terrier, which is a shorter-legged, stockier variety (within the Fédération Cynologique Internationale, the "Russell terrier" is also known as the "Jack Russell terrier").
-The term "Jack Russell" is also commonly misapplied to other small tan and white terriers.
-The Jack Russell is a broad type, with a size range of 25–38 cm (10–15 in).
-The Parson Russell is limited only to a middle range with a standard size of 30–36 cm (12–14 in), while the Russell terrier is smaller at 20–30 cm (8–12 in).
-Each breed has different physical proportions according to the standards of their national breed clubs.
+The Jack Russell Terrier is often confused with the Parson Russell Terrier (recognized by the American Kennel Club) and the Russell Terrier, a shorter-legged, stockier variety.
+Within the Fédération Cynologique Internationale, the "Russell Terrier" is also referred to as the "Jack Russell Terrier."
+The term "Jack Russell" is commonly misapplied to other small tan and white terriers.
+The Jack Russell is a broad type, ranging in size from 25–38 cm (10–15 in).
+The Parson Russell Terrier falls within a standard range of 30–36 cm (12–14 in), while the Russell Terrier is smaller at 20–30 cm (8–12 in).
+Each breed has distinct physical proportions based on the standards of their respective national breed clubs.

 Temperament